maddude73/clientpass-doc-site-master/public/docs/SRS.md

 - **REQ-203**: The receiving Pro shall be notified and have a 10-minute window to accept or decline.
 - **REQ-204**: If a referral is declined or expires, the system shall automatically reassign it to the next available Pro.
 - **REQ-205**: Upon completion of a referred service, the system shall calculate and record the commission for the sender.
+- **REQ-206**: The system shall support an auto-pass feature for referrals, allowing Pros to automatically pass referrals under certain conditions.

 #### 3.1.3 Open Chair